-For Confined Space Monitor (CSM) operation, the instrument must be switched on by pressing and holding the Bottom Button or approximately one second in fresh air.
+For Confined Space Monitor (CSM) operation, the instrument must be switched on by pressing and holding the Bottom Button \bigotimes for approximately one second in fresh air.

-For Combustible Gas Indicator (CGI) operation, the instrument must be switched on by pressing and holding the Top Button of for approximately one second in fresh air.
+For Combustible Gas Indicator (CGI) operation, the instrument must be switched on by pressing and holding the Top Button 0 for approximately one second in fresh air.